PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework: Additional Regression Results

+\paragraph{Miami Housing \cite{bourassa2021miami}} The task is to predict selling prices of houses in Miami.
+We form subgroups based on the square footage of the house.
+Split conformal (XGBoost), Studentized conformal (Bagged Ensemble), and J+aB (XGBoost) do not achieve the desired coverage in the large-area subgroup.
+PCS-UQ adapts the width of its intervals to achieve coverage in both subgroups.

-\paragraph{Insurance \cite{ali2020pycaret}} Dataset consists of predicting insurance charges on customers.
+\paragraph{Insurance \cite{ali2020pycaret}} The task is to predict insurance charges for customers.
 We form subgroups by partitioning the data into smokers and non-smokers.
 PCS adapts its width to maintain coverage across subgroups.
-Split Conformal (XGBoost) and Majority Vote achieve coverage but produce larger intervals.
-Studentized Conformal (Random Forest) fails to achieve coverage in the Smoker subgroup and produces larger intervals.
+Split Conformal (XGBoost) and J+aB (XGBoost) achieve coverage but produce larger intervals.
+Studentized Conformal (Bagged Ensemble) fails to achieve coverage in the Smoker subgroup and produces larger intervals.

-\paragraph{Energy \cite{tsanas2012energy}} Dataset consists of predicting heating load requirements for buildings.
+\paragraph{Energy \cite{tsanas2012energy}} The task is to predict heating load requirements for buildings.
 We form subgroups based on roof area of the house.
 PCS adapts its width to maintain coverage across subgroups.
-Split Conformal (XGBoost) fails to achieve coverage in the subgroup with smaller roof areas.
-Studentized Conformal (Random Forest) and Majority Vote adapt widths to achieve valid coverage but produce larger intervals.
+All conformal methods fail to achieve coverage in the subgroup with smaller roof areas.

-\paragraph{Airfoil \cite{brooks1989airfoil}} Dataset consists of predicting sounds pressure level of airfoil blades.
+\paragraph{Airfoil \cite{brooks1989airfoil}} The task is to predict sound pressure levels of airfoil blades.
 We form subgroups based on the frequency of the sound of the airfoil.
-PCS adapts its width to maintain coverage across subgroups and produces shorter intervals than all conformal methods.
-Studentized Conformal (Random Forest) slightly under-covers in the large-frequency subgroup, while the other conformal methods achieve desired coverage.
+PCS adapts its width to maintain coverage across subgroups and produces matching or shorter intervals than all conformal methods.
+Studentized Conformal (Bagged Ensemble) slightly under-covers in the large-frequency subgroup, while the other conformal methods achieve desired coverage.

-\paragraph{Concrete \cite{yeh1998concrete}} Dataset consists of predicting concrete compressive strength.
+\paragraph{Concrete \cite{yeh1998concrete}} The task is to predict concrete compressive strength.
 We form subgroups based on the age of the concrete block.
 PCS adapts its width to maintain coverage across subgroups.
-Split Conformal (XGBoost) and Majority Vote achieve coverage but produce larger intervals.
-Studentized Conformal (Random Forest) fails to achieve coverage in the large-age subgroup and produces larger intervals.
+Split Conformal (XGBoost), Studentized Conformal (Bagged Ensemble), and J+aB (XGBoost) slightly under-cover in the small-age subgroup and produce larger intervals in the large-age group.

-\paragraph{California Housing \cite{kelley1997sparse}} Dataset consists of predicting median housing price in Census block groups.
+\paragraph{California Housing \cite{kelley1997sparse}} The task is to predict median housing price in Census block groups.
 We form subgroups based on the median income of the block group.
 PCS adapts its width to maintain coverage across subgroups.
-Split Conformal (XGBoost) under-covers in the large-income subgroup.
-Other conformal methods maintain coverage while producing larger intervals.
+All conformal methods under-cover in the large-income subgroup.